 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-This medicine must be given slowly, so the needle will remain in place for 30 minutes.
-It is usually given every 3 weeks until your condition improves.
-You may also receive medicines (eg, acetaminophen, steroid medicines) to help prevent possible allergic reactions to the injection.
+You may also receive medicines (eg, acetaminophen, antihistamines, steroids) to help prevent possible allergic reactions to the injection.

 Precautions While Using Adcetris